NEWPLAN/cluster_manager/README.md

 # cluster_manager
-a python3-based wrapper to submitted task to the remote clusters. it supports three basic functions as follows.
+A python3-based wrapper to submit execution task to the remote clusters.
+It supports three basic functions as follows.

 ### synchronous execution:
 if you want to execute a command (e.g., cd XXXXX; make build; echo DONE;), you could use the following script: